loft-br/public-workflows/README.md

 ### For workflows maintainers

 Use this repository to store large workflows intended for reuse inside [loft-br](https://github.com/loft-br).
-The files will be available to the public, therefore should be revised before commited to the repo.
+The files will be publicly available, therefore should be revised before commited to the repo.

 ### For workflows consumers

-Call a reusable workflow from your repository by using the `uses` keyword in your workflow file.
-For example, to use the `loft-br/reusable-workflows` repository's `main.yml` workflow file, use the following syntax:
+Call a reusable workflow from your repository with the `uses` keyword at the job level.
+Check the syntax to use the `loft-br/public-workflows` repository's `my-reusable-workflow.yaml`:

 ```yaml
 # .github/workflows/your-workflow-in-your-repository.yml